for Windows 9x/Me/NT/2000/XP x86,x64/2003 x86,x64/Vista x86,x64. Latest version: 3.2.3 build 21. May 29, 2008.

 We are using the Digiquartz ® pressure

 instrumentation.
-A RS-232 interface user manual for intelligent pressure devices
+The RS-232 interface user manual for intelligent pressure devices

 exists on a corporate web-site.